Unboxed-Software/solana-course/content/transfer-hook.md

     ///     * 1 - Length of literal
     ///     * N - Literal bytes themselves
     Literal {
-        /// The literal value repesented as a vector of bytes.
+        /// The literal value represented as a vector of bytes.
         ///
         /// For example, if a literal value is a string literal,
         /// such as "my-seed", this value would be